Thai king strips 'disloyal' royal consort of all titles: palace

-It was an intimate and rare glimpse into the private life of Thailand's powerful, ultra-wealthy and inscrutable monarch, known as Rama X of the Chakri dynasty.
-But on Monday Sineenat's swift and public downfall was relayed on national television.

-She was dismissed from the rank of Chao Khun Phra -- or noble consort -- for "disloyalty to the king" according to the command, as well as "acting against the appointment of the Queen (Suthida)... for her own ambitions".
-The Thai monarchy is protected by harsh defamation law, making the open discussion on the institution for the public and media-based inside the country all but impossible.

-Rama X has dramatically bolstered his authority since his 2016 ascension to the throne, pulling the immense wealth of the crown under his direct control and restructuring key army units to his command.
-Koi, a qualified pilot, and former army nurse, was the first woman to receive the consort title in nearly a century -- fitting a pattern of assertive moves by the king.
+Rama X has asserted his authority since his 2016 ascension to the throne, putting the large wealth of the crown under his direct control and restructuring key army units to his command.
+Koi, a qualified pilot and former army nurse, was the first woman to receive the consort title in nearly a century -- fitting a pattern of assertive moves by the king.

-Koi's actions show "she does not give any honor to the king and does not understand royal tradition... her actions are to benefit herself", the statement said, adding she was attempting to elevate her position to the same as Queen Suthida.
-Her behavior is "deemed disrespectful to His Majesty's grace... and caused divisions among courtiers and misunderstanding among the people", the statement added.

 She was stripped of all military ranks, decorations and royal titles, it said.
 Born in the northern province of Nan on January 26, 1985, Sineenat, graduated from the Royal Thai Army Nursing College at the age of 23.